 The second novella is L. Sprague de Camp's 1940 The Wheels of If, an early milestone of the alternate history genre.
 The protagonist, Allister Park, is a New York assistant DA.
 He is transported to an alternate 1940 in which Celtified Vikings set up a successful colony in America, but, since they didn't have a huge technological edge, they never subjugated the natives.
 "Vinland" encompasses the northeastern US and parts of Canada, with its capitol at New Belfast (our New York.)
 Park wakes up in the body of a Celtic Christian bishop, and uses his sophisticated political skills to rise to an even higher position.

 The Pugnacious Prosecutor is Turtledove's sequel to The Wheels of If.
-It is a worthy addition, with Park serving as a mediator in a religious war betwen the Inca descendents of Peru and the Muslim rulers of Brazil.
+It is a worthy addition, with Park serving as a mediator in a religious war between the Inca descendents of Peru and the Muslim rulers of Brazil.
 Highly recommended for alternate-history fans.

 A while back I wrote an article for Adventure Cyclist on the topic of frame materials, but the editor didn't think it was a good fit for the magazine.
 I've re-worked it into a new Web article on Bicycle Frame Materials.